If you want to learn how to steer a ship, ask the people on board. They are more than ready to help you.

 Sometimes, we make mistakes while steering.
 But we don’t dig into the details as to why.

-Going over our own steering practices may help us discover some flaw to it.
+Going over our own steering practices may help us discover some flaws in it.
 We may see something to improve them.

 Calling upon all your past experiences and studying them may help us remember useful lessons buried in the past.

-These same lessons could have prevented us in making those little mistakes while steering the vessel.
+These same lessons could have prevented us from making those little mistakes while steering the vessel.

 6. Share your experience

-One of the best way to learn on board is to teach the next generations.
+One of the best ways to learn onboard is to teach the next generations.

 And this is true for steering.

-As helmsmen, we have our own understanding on how the ship works and the best way to steer them.
+As helmsmen, we have our own understanding of how the ship works and the best way to steer them.
 This is true for me, too.

-However, teaching these things to the younger generations provide another angle that I never even saw of.
+But teaching these things to the younger generations opened me up to another knowledge that I never even saw.

-Sometimes, they ask “out-of-the-box” questions.
-This gets me thinking a lot.
+Sometimes, they ask “out-of-the-box” questions and these get me thinking a lot.
 It provided me with new insights I could not find on my own.

 If you want to become a better helmsman and steer a vessel safely, teach the young ones the ways of the wheel.